SaaS Management

 SaaS operations management, sometimes known as SaaSOps, refers to the process of overseeing and optimizing the daily functioning and performance of SaaS applications within an organization.

-Its key components include:
+The key components of SaaS operations management include:

 • Deployment and configuration – This function involves smooth and secure deployment of SaaS applications, and appropriate configuration of settings tailored to business needs.